-- Once the AUGF is issued, the Grant Recipient may commit grant funds and other funds to the project, and complete other choice limiting actions.
-This clearance is for the environmental condition only; other special conditions in the Grant Agreement must also be met before any construction funds can be released. - The authorization is completed based on the certifying official's signature certifying that all required procedures have been completed, along with the limited support documentation provided.
+• Once the AUGF is issued, the Grant Recipient may commit grant funds and other funds to the project, and may proceed with activities that were limited under §58.22.
+This clearance is for the environmental condition only; other special conditions in the Grant Agreement must also be met before any construction funds can be released.

-14 18 U.S.C. §§1001, 1010, & 1012; 31 U.S.C. §§3729 & 3802
+16 18 U.S.C. §§1001, 1010, & 1012; 31 U.S.C. §§3729 & 3802

-If approved, TDA will certify the AUGF Certification section found at the bottom of the Main Form.
-For a hard-copy of the RROF and AUGF for local records, the full Main Form should be printed in its entirety.
+- The authorization is completed based on the certifying official's signature certifying that all required procedures have been completed, along with the limited support documentation provided. - If approved, TDA will certify the AUGF Certification section found at the bottom of the Main Form.
+For a hard copy of the RROF and AUGF for local records, the full Main Form should be printed in its entirety.